Should You Use Templates In Your Business?

 The other thing I personally love about having templates is two-fold.
 1. As we continue to build our internal team, it helps with the onboarding process.
 The person stepping into a new role can immediately see our writing and communication styles.
 2. They understand how I would respond to a situation and have an outline of where to begin and what outcome we’re hoping to achieve.
 Also, if I’m unavailable to answer questions, they can jump right in in a timely manner and get started.

 So, how do you write your own?
 Let’s make this easy - think of the last time you addressed this same issue.
 Go back and find that email, copy and paste it into a document, and begin editing.
-If you’re like me, you’ll ask someone on your team for a second set of eyes once you’re finished to ensure any blindspots are not missed and all the details are included!
-We save our templates either in GMail or 17hats.
+If you’re like me, you’ll ask someone on your team for a second set of eyes once you’re finished to ensure any blindspots are not missed, and all the details are included!
+We save our templates either in Gmail or 17hats.

 Beyond email, templates are highly useful for proposals, contracts, and invoices.
 An area you might not be considering is graphics!
 Be sure to have a few templates for your social media posts, newsletter formats, and interview notes.
 The more you can get templated, the smoother your workday will go!